Oil Services Owner in Alberta with a $3M Share Sale: Using the 48% Top Rate Advantage in 2026

 Quick Answer

-On a $3M share sale of an Alberta oil services company with the $1,250,000 LCGE claimed, the remaining $1,750,000 of capital gain produces approximately $540,000 of personal tax at Alberta's 48% top combined rate.
-The same sale in Ontario (53.53%) costs approximately $602,000 — a $62,000 gap driven entirely by province of residence.
-Stack the capital gains reserve over 5 years and the Alberta tax drops to roughly $460,000.
+On a $3M share sale of an Alberta oil services company with the $1,250,000 LCGE claimed, the remaining $1,750,000 of capital gain produces approximately $420,000 of personal tax at Alberta's 48% top combined rate (under Canada's flat 50% capital gains inclusion rate — the proposed June 2024 increase to 66.67% above $250K was cancelled by the federal government in March 2025).
+The same sale in Ontario (53.53%) costs approximately $468,000 — a $48,000 gap driven entirely by province of residence.
+The capital gains reserve over 5 years does not reduce total tax at the flat 50% rate, but it smooths cash flow and defers the tax liability.
 Alberta's $525 maximum probate fee adds another $28,000+ of lifetime savings versus Ontario on the eventual estate.

 Talk to a CFP — free 15-min call